Please select a Make and Model

 If you let family members use your phone then be aware that gadget insurance from Gadget Cover can be extended to your immediate family.
 So, if your partner or child loses or damages your phone you’re also covered!

 Download antivirus protection

 This is a great way to guard against viruses, protect passwords and private documents, and to encrypt the data you send and receive online.

 If someone is disrupting your meeting then as the host it’s up to you to deal with the situation professionally and appropriately.

 If your gadget gets damaged, lost or stolen then it could affect the security of your video meetings.
 So, taking out appropriate gadget insurance has to be one of your top priorities.

-A specialist gadget insurance policy will give you comprehensive cover for a great price.
+A specialist gadget insurance policy will give you comprehensive cover.
 Plus, you’ll receive additional benefits like worldwide cover to include use of your gadget anywhere in the world, up to 180 days in any one year.
 We’ll even replace any accessories (up to £150) if they’re lost, stolen or damaged at the same time as your gadget.